I4VGen: Image as Free Stepping Stone for Text-to-Video Generation: Introduction

-Extensive quantitative and qualitative analyses demonstrate that I4VGen substantially improves the generation of visually-realistic and semantically-faithful videos across various text-to-video diffusion models (see Fig.\ref{fig:teaser}).
-Furthermore, our method can also be seamlessly integrated into the image-to-video diffusion models, thereby improving the temporal consistency and visual quality of the generated videos (see Fig.~\ref{fig:image_to_video}).
+Extensive quantitative and qualitative analyses demonstrate that \textsc{I4VGen} can be effectively applied to various text-to-video diffusion models, significantly improving the temporal consistency, visual realism, and semantic fidelity of the synthesized videos (see Fig.~\ref{fig:teaser}).
+Moreover, our method can also be seamlessly integrated into existing image-to-video diffusion models, thereby enhancing the temporal consistency and visual quality of the generated videos (see Fig.~\ref{fig:image_to_video}).